Out For Pizza Riddle

 YES NO

-Post Your Lateral Thinking Riddles Puns Below
+Post Your Lateral Thinking Riddles Below

 Can you come up with a cool, funny or clever Lateral Thinking Riddles of your own?
 Post it below (without the answer) to see if you can stump our users.